University of Mindanao: History

-University of Mindanao Seal
+University of Mindanao seal

 The official seal of the University of Mindanao was designed to depict the salient information about the institution.
 The University of Mindanao and the year it was founded, 1946, are inscribed on top and below, respectively inside an outer circle edged with waves.
-The inner circle has the motto inscribed in Latin words,“Vincit Omnia Veritas,” meaning Truth Conquers All.
+The inner circle has the motto inscribed in Latin words, "Vincit Omnia Veritas", meaning "Truth Conquers All".
 Over it is two laurel leaf branches symbolizing honor and achievement, framing a vinta on a wavy sea, whose giant sail has the initials of UM, with the horizon behind.
-This conveys the message “Sail On” or “Move On.”
+This conveys the message "Sail On" or "Move On".
 In the sky above the horizon are five stars representing the heavenly bodies that influence the destiny of the youth, Hope of the Fatherland.

 Academics

 The University of Mindanao has more than 10 colleges and schools located in three campuses.
-The Colleges of Business Administration, and Law and the Graduate School are located in Bolton Campus.
+The Colleges of Business Administration, Law and the Graduate School are located in Bolton Campus.
 The Colleges of Arts and Sciences, Nursing, Engineering, Computing, Architecture, Education, Forestry, Accountancy, and Criminology are located in Matina Campus.
-There are Technical and Vocational Courses are located in Bangoy Campus.
-Each college is supervised by Dean and Program Heads/Instructor Coordinator.
+Technical and vocational courses are located in Bangoy Campus.
+Each college is supervised by a dean and program heads/instructor coordinator.